Wafris/wafris-rb/README.md

 In your production environment, you'll need to set the `WAFRIS_API_KEY` environment variable to your API key.
 When you sign up on [Wafris Hub](https://hub.wafris.org), you'll receive your API key along with per-platform instructions.

+## v1 Migration

+Version 1 of the Wafris Rails client gem is deprecated.
+While it will continue to work you will experience signifiant performance improvements moving to v2.

+The v2 Client does not depend on a Redis instance and instead uses locally sync'd SQLite databases.
+If you are currently using your own Redis instance, it will continue to work, but we would recommend creating a new WAF instance on Hub and migrating your existing rules.

+Update by running `bundle update wafris` and then updating your configuration.

+We recommend removing your existing `config/initializers/wafris.rb` file and instead setting the `WAFRIS_API_KEY` environment variable in your production environment.

+Your Wafris API key and platform specific instructions are available in the Setup section of your [Wafris Hub](https://hub.wafris.org) dashboard.

 ## Trusted Proxies

 If you have Cloudflare, Expedited WAF, or another service in front of your application that modifies the `x-forwarded-for` HTTP Request header, please review how to configure [Trusted Proxy Ranges](docs/trusted-proxies.md)